Matining/.../README.md

 - To write and execute code in python, we first need to install Python on our system.
 Installing Python on Windows takes a series of few easy steps.
 1. Download Python Executable Installer
-   Download Python in [Python.org](https://www.python.org/).
+   - You can download it in [Python.org](https://www.python.org/).
 All the available options will be listed.
 Select a version that fits the requirements of your system operating system and download the installer.
 ### System Preview
 ## Sustainable Development Goals (SDG's)